molily/molily.de/_posts/2020-11-21-testing-angular.md

   Dispatch `ngSubmit`
 </aside>

-The spec simulates typing in the search term into the search field.
+The spec simulates typing the search term into the search field.
 Then it simulates an `ngSubmit` event at the `form` element.
 We use the generic method `spectator.dispatchFakeEvent` for this end.

 Spectator offers many more convenient shortcuts for triggering events.
 The Flickr search Spectator tests just use the most common ones.